 In Cambridge, Carmichael read the alchemical manuscripts of Isaac Newton and met Professor Joseph Needham and his collaborator, Lu Gwei Djen who mentored him in Sinology and the history of alchemy in China.

 In Oxford, Carmichael established his base for extensive research into the rich collections of early scientific manuscripts at the Bodleian Library.
 Oxford University’s first Professor of the History of Science, Alastair Cameron Crombie, encouraged him to study the Islamic alchemical literature in Arabic and Farsi.

 In Oxford, Carmichael established the Oxford Centre for Public Affairs.
 As a public affairs consultant, Carmichael’s practice focuses on the progressive agenda of civil rights, human rights, poverty, the rights of indigenous peoples, climate change, environmental preservation, biodiversity and the international peace movement.

-When approached by representatives and owners of several innovative small volume car companies including: Aston Martin; Ferrari; Lamborghini; Lotus; Maserati and Morgan, Carmichael helped negotiate American legislation that permitted the to remain in the US market.
+When approached by several innovative small volume car companies including Aston Martin; Ferrari; Lamborghini; Lotus; Maserati and Morgan, Carmichael helped negotiate American legislation that permitted them to remain in the US market.